Family Law Attorney in Fort Myers

 Child Support is Required

-According to Florida law, both parents need to financially provide for their child.
+According to Florida law, both parents need to provide for their child financially.
 This is the case even if one parent receives no parenting time with the child.

-To determine child support, the court uses a formula.
-They consider the income of each parent, the costs of the child’s medical care and actual care, and the standard needs of the child.
+To determine child support, the court uses a complex formula.
+They consider each parent’s income, the costs of the child’s medical and actual care, and the standard needs of the child.
 If you believe that you are receiving too little in support or paying too much in support, you could go to court to change your agreement.
 An attorney could petition to have your child support agreement modified based on a change in circumstances.
 If you have no legal child support agreement, you can work with an attorney to have a legally binding agreement.

 At what age can my child decide with which parent they want to live in Florida?